 Funny and catchy logo by Dmitry Stolz for the project Fetch My Meds features two cute mascots inscribed into a lettermark.
 Slight animation makes them lively and playful.

-This year 3D graphics of all kinds present one of the hottest trends on Dribbble.
+This year, 3D graphics of all kinds are one of the hottest trends on Dribbble.
 Renders of different fidelity, isometric low-poly illustrations, game characters, and elements are shared by designers both individually and in user interfaces.

 This engaging animation by Ueno is built on 3D renders and used as a catchy way to inform about the vacancy in the company.